Career Guide to JMU Majors:

 Tell me more about specialization

-International Business is not so much a different discipline as it is a different prospective.
-It is because of this that international business is interdisciplinary.
-Individuals may focus their career path in two of the business disciplines by concentrating in marketing or finance.
-Some individuals may be interested in international marketing such as marketing and exporting U.S. products overseas.
+International Business is significantly different from other business disciplines because it emphasizes a different perspective, stressing the importance of a broad diversity of approaches to understand people and their cultures.
+Majors in International Business may develop a deeper understanding of specific business fields by declaring a concentration in Marketing or Finance.
+Some individuals may be interested in international marketing dealing with the marketing and exporting of U.S. products overseas.
 Others may be interested in international finance, dealing with international investments or working for an international bank.

 Common majors or minors that complement this major

 A Modern Foreign Language is required for this curriculum.
 Many of our students choose to minor in the Modern Foreign Language.
-Given the multidisciplinary nature of our program, students also often minor in Asian Studies, Economics, Latin American Studies, Chinese Business Studies, and Political Science.
+Given the multidisciplinary nature of our program, students also often minor in Asian Studies, Chinese Business Studies, Economics, Latin American Studies, Political Communication, Political Science and Russian Studies.

 Students must have an appreciation for the strengths and contributions of other cultures; they must be able to see themselves as members of a global community.
 Ability to function in a wide variety of environments, communicate effectively in a second language, maintain a high degree of adaptability, as well as cultivating exceptional interpersonal skills are characteristics that are required of the student and are developed in the program.